Kinetic logic

-Kinetic logic, developed by René Thomas, is a Qualitative Modeling approach feasible to model impact, feedback, and the temporal evolution of the variables.
-It uses symbolic descriptions and avoids continuous descriptions e.g. differential equations.The derivation of the dynamics from the interaction graphs of systems is not easy.
-A lot of parameters have to be inferred, for differential description, even if the type of each interaction is known in the graph.
+Kinetic logic, developed by René Thomas, is a qualitative modeling approach feasible to model impact, feedback, and the temporal evolution of the variables.
+It uses symbolic descriptions and avoids continuous descriptions such as differential equations.
+The derivation of the dynamics from the interaction graphs of systems is not easy.
+Many parameters must be inferred, for differential description, even if the type of each interaction is known in the graph.
 Even small modifications in parameters can lead to a strong change in the dynamics.
-Kinetic Logic is used to build discrete models, in which such details of the systems are not required.
+Kinetic logic is used to build discrete models, in which such details of the systems are not required.
 The information required can be derived directly from the graph of interactions or from a sufficiently explicit verbal description.
 It only considers the thresholds of the elements and uses logical equations to construct state tables.
 Through this procedure, it is a straightforward matter to determine the behavior of the system.